Ytikare/haiper_api/README.md

 ## Installation

+1. Ensure that python is installed on your device
-1. Clone the repository
+2. Clone the repository
-2. Install dependencies:
+3. Install dependencies:
 ```bash
 pip install -r requirements.txt
 ```